 Supporters have included the Big Lottery, Chances 4 Change, Department for Education and Skills, European Cultural Parliament and The Wates Foundation.

-SongTrees works closely with eminent partners including The Royal Academy of Music, Junior Academy; Cranleigh School; Kuumba, Oxford XXI, Youth Music and the NGS (National Gardens Scheme), for whom SongTrees promotes charity concerts in its fully refurbished 16th-century concert facilities and landscaped gardens.
+SongTrees has worked closely with eminent partners including The Royal Academy of Music, Junior Academy; Cranleigh School; Kuumba, Oxford XXI, Youth Music and the NGS (National Gardens Scheme), for whom SongTrees promotes charity concerts in its fully refurbished 16th-century concert facilities and landscaped gardens:

 SongTrees' Branch Projects: